HarperDB/documentation/docs/reference/resource.md

 const { MyTable } = tables;
 export class MyCustomTableInterface extends MyTable {
 	get() {
-		// we can add properties or change properties before returning data, by using set(): this.set('newProperty', 'newValue');
+		// we can add properties or change properties before returning data: this.newProperty = 'newValue';
+		this.existingProperty = 44;
-		this.existingProperty = 44 // any attributes declared in the schema will exist as first-class properties return super.get(); // returns the record, modified with the changes above }
+		return super.get(); // returns the record, modified with the changes above }
 	put(data, options) {